Spin-flip hot spots in ultrathin films of monovalent metals: Enhancement and anisotropy of the Elliott-Yafet parameter: Abstract

 \section{Abstract}

-Spin-flip hot spots, i.e., special \vc{k}-points on the Fermi surface showing a high spin-mixing parameter, are found on the surface Brillouin zone boundary of ultrathin films of monovalent (noble and alkali) metals, in contrast to the long-known fact that they do not occur in the bulk of these metals.
-Density-functional calculations within the Korringa-Kohn-Rostoker Green function method in Cu, Ag, and Au 10-layer (001)-films show that the hot spots can have a substantial contribution, e.g. 49\% in Au(001), to the integrated spin-mixing parameter, that could lead to a significant enhancement of the spin-relaxation rate or spin-Hall angle.
-Owing to the appearance of spin-flip hot spots, a gigantic anisotropy of the Elliott-Yafet parameter [52\% for Au(001)] is also found in these systems.
-The findings are important for spintronics applications in which the dimensionality of spin probes is reduced.
+In contrast to the long-known fact that spin-flip hot spots, i.e., special \vc{k}-points on the Fermi surface showing a high spin-mixing parameter, do not occur in the bulk of monovalent (noble and alkali) metals, we found them on the surface Brillouin-zone boundary of ultrathin films of these metals.
+Density-functional calculations within the Korringa-Kohn-Rostoker Green function method for ultrathin (001) oriented Cu, Ag, and Au films of 10-layer thickness show that the region around the hot spots can have a substantial contribution, e.g.\ 52\% in Au(001), to the integrated spin-mixing parameter, that could lead to a significant enhancement of the spin-relaxation rate or spin-Hall angle in thin films.
+Owing to the appearance of spin-flip hot-spots, a large anisotropy of the Elliott-Yafet parameter [50\% for Au(001)] is also found in these systems.
+The findings are important for spintronics applications in which noble-metals are frequently used and in which the dimensionality of the sample is reduced.